howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 You're sending the `createLink` method from the Prisma client API.
 As arguments, you're passing the data that the resolvers receive via the `args` parameter.

-So, to summarize, Prisma client exposes a CRUD API for the models in your datamodel for your to read and write in your database.
+So, to summarize, Prisma client exposes a CRUD API for the models in your datamodel for you to read and write in your database.
 These methods are auto-generated based on your model definitions in `datamodel.prisma`.

 But, how do you make sure your resolvers actually get access to that magical and often-mentioned `prisma` client instance?